 - If the Landlord holds a Security Deposit, not less than 2 weeks before the termination of the tenancy the Landlord shall notify the tenant in writing that he/she has the right to request, and be present at, an initial inspection.
 If the tenant demands an initial inspection and the parties cannot agree on a time for the inspection, the Landlord shall give at least 48 hours notice in writing prior to the inspection.
 The Landlord must provide the tenant with an itemized list of potential deductions from the Security Deposit.
-The Tenant has the opportunity to remedy the identified deficiencies during the period following the initial inspection until the end of tenancy. - After the tenant has moved from the unit, the Landlord will inspect the unit and complete a unit inspection report.
-The Landlord will permit the tenant to participate in the inspection, if the tenant so requests. - The new Security Deposit must be based on the monthly resident rent that will be required for the new unit.
-The new Security Deposit must be received by the Director Management and Operations prior to the unit transfer date.
-In cases of hardship the Property Manager may approve payment of the Security Deposit in installments. - 2.
-There is no transfer fee for an approved apartment transfer. - 3.
-A resident is limited to one transfer of apartments during residency in a facility owned by Lesley Senior Communities unless unusual circumstances result in the granting of a specific exemption by the Executive Director.
+The tenant has the opportunity to remedy the identified deficiencies during the period following the initial inspection until the end of tenancy. - After the tenant has moved from the unit, the Landlord will inspect the unit and complete a unit inspection report.
+The Landlord will permit the tenant to participate in the inspection, if the tenant so requests. - 1.
+The new Security Deposit must be based on the monthly tenant rent or Total Tenant Payment that will be required for the new unit.
+The new Security Deposit must be received by the Property Manager prior to the unit transfer date.
+In cases of hardship the Property Manager may approve payment of the Security Deposit in installments.

+2. There is no transfer fee for an approved apartment transfer.

-Residents in other buildings owned by Lesley Senior Communities are welcome to apply for units at Lesley Plaza if the Waiting List is open, but they must complete an application, be placed on the Applicant Waiting List, and go through the same application, verification and eligibility determination process as any other applicant.
+Tenants in other buildings owned by Lesley Senior Communities are welcome to apply for units at Lesley Towers, LLC if the Waiting List is open, but they must complete an application, be placed on the Applicant Waiting List, and go through the same application, verification and eligibility determination process as any other applicant.